-What is next for Takata?
+What's next for Takata?

 Despite the bankruptcy filing, Takata assured all customers affected by the recall that they will still receive replacements for their defective airbags.
 Although 16 million out of the 26 million airbags have already been replaced, the fact that several of them have to be replaced means that Takata will continue to struggle.

 Apart from the guilty plea and the bankruptcy filing.
-Takata continues to face a sleuth of complaints from Takata Airbag Recall Notice over faulty airbags.
+Takata continues to face a sleuth of complaints from the Takata Airbag Recall Notice for faulty airbags.
 Mainly in the form of lawsuits and various demands for compensation.
 Said demands can definitely aggravate the Japanese manufacturer’s already-precarious situation.
 Some of the affected automakers started to take more proactive measures to accelerate the recalls and help alleviate associated inconveniences.